yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 In 2015 and 2006, science was the major domain, and reading and mathematics were minor domains.
 Therefore, for these years, subscales are only available for science data; only single composite scales are available for PISA reading and mathematics data.

-In 2012 and 2003, mathematics was the major domain, and reading and science were minor domains.
+In 2022, 2012 and 2003, mathematics was the major domain, and reading and science were minor domains.
 Therefore, for these years, subscales are only available for mathematics data; only single composite scales are available for PISA reading and science data.

 In 2018, 2009, and 2000, reading was the major domain, and mathematics and science were minor domains.
 Therefore, for these years, subscales are only available for reading data; only single composite scales are available for PISA mathematics and reading data.

 In addition, there are continuous variables other than scale scores that you may choose as a dependent variable of analysis.
 These variables fall under different categories, such as Student and Family Characteristics and School and Classroom Climate, and include variables such as student age in years, size of class, and an index of computer availability.

 #### Years
 Currently, data availability in the IDE is dependent on the dependent variable selected.
-If the dependent variable chosen is an overall literacy scale, you can choose one or multiple years: 2018, 2015, 2012, 2009, 2006, 2003, and 2000.
+If the dependent variable chosen is an overall literacy scale, you can choose one or multiple years: 2022, 2018, 2015, 2012, 2009, 2006, 2003, and 2000.
 If the dependent variable chosen is one of the science subscales, you can choose 2015 and/or 2006.
-If you choose between any of the mathematics subscales, you can choose 2012 and/or 2003.
+If you choose between any of the mathematics subscales, you can choose 2022, 2012 and/or 2003.
 If you choose any of the reading subscales, you can choose 2018, 2009, and/or 2000.
 Subscales are not available for financial literacy, problem solving, or collaborative problem solving.

 #### Jurisdictions
 All listed jurisdictions can be selected for any analyses, provided data are available for the selected year.
+In 2022, 81 education systems participated in PISA, including 37 member countries of the Organization for Economic Cooperation and Development (OECD) and 44 other countries and subnational education systems.
+The PISA 2022 results represent outcomes from the 8th cycle of PISA since its inception in 2000 and provide a global view of U.S. students' performance compared to their peers in the 80 other participating education systems.

-In 2018, a total of 79 jurisdictions participated in the mathematics, reading, and science literacy PISA assessments: 37 Organization for Economic Cooperation and Development (OECD) countries and 42 non-OECD jurisdictions.
+In 2018, a total of 79 jurisdictions participated in the mathematics, reading, and science literacy PISA assessments: 37 OECD countries and 42 non-OECD jurisdictions.
 The non-OECD jurisdictions include some subnational education systems, such as Hong Kong-China.
 Data are not available for some of these 79 jurisdictions for 2015, 2012, 2009, 2006, 2003, and/or 2000, either because they did not participate in that PISA cycle or because their data were suppressed due to reporting standards not being met (for example, PISA 2018 data for Vietnam were suppressed due to international reporting standards not being met, and PISA 2015 data for Argentina, Malaysia, and Kazakhstan were suppressed due to international reporting standards not being met).

 Data are available for 73 jurisdictions (35 OECD and 38 non-OECD) in 2015, 65 jurisdictions (35 OECD and 30 non-OECD) in 2012, 65 jurisdictions (35 OECD and 30 non-OECD) in 2009, 57 jurisdictions (35 OECD and 22 non-OECD) in 2006, 41 jurisdictions (31 OECD and 10 non-OECD) in 2003, and 38 jurisdictions (29 OECD and 9 non-OECD) in 2000.